velastechdev/ga_test_2/README.md

 Repository Secrets:

-- `STAGING_API_KEY`: The API key required to authenticate with the staging Metabase instance.
+- `METABASE_STAGING_API_KEY`: The API key required to authenticate with the staging Metabase instance.

-- `PRODUCTION_API_KEY`: The API key required to authenticate with the production Metabase instance.
+- `METABASE_PRODUCTION_API_KEY`: The API key required to authenticate with the production Metabase instance.

 Repository Variables: